Real Time Exemption Checking (RTEC)

 Q. MY RTEC system does not display the specific exemption type.
 Is that right?

 Yes, this is how RTEC is expected to work.
-When you use RTEC, your PMR system should confirm an RTEC exemption is present (or ‘RTEC yes’) or determine ‘RTEC status unknown’ so that your team can use the usual process you used to use before RTEC.
+When you use RTEC, your EPS IT system should confirm an RTEC exemption is present (or ‘RTEC yes’) or determine ‘RTEC status unknown’ so that your team can use the usual process you used to use before RTEC.
 You won’t be able to determine which specific exemption category is present.

 Q. Do I need to submit EPS tokens for prescriptions with an RTEC exemption?